ivanilmarcelino/designer/README.md

 ### Complete package:

-When downloading make sure to download the complete set, currently in 2 volumes:

-- [X] Designer_%Ano%Mes%Dia%.ZIP
+If you want to download only the Designer, without downloading Samples, click on the file according to the model below:

-- [X] Designer_%Ano%Mes%Dia%.Z011
+- [X] Designer_% Year% Month% Day% .ZIP

+You will be directed to a new page, look for the download button, this way you will only have access to the complete Designer package;

-Or use this link to download using the GitHub ZIP feature [Download now](https://github.com/ivanilmarcelino/designer/archive/master.zip);
+Or use this link to download using the GitHub ZIP feature [Download now] (https://github.com/ivanilmarcelino/designer/archive/master.zip) to access a clone of the repository;

-Just save the files on your device in a temporary location, then unzip the ZIP, this will result in a self-extracting executable file, GIT has a limit of 25MB, so it was necessary to break the file.

-Double-click on the resulting Designer_% Ano% Mes% Dia% .EXE and point to an appropriate location.
+The zip contains a self-extracting binary, after downloading, extract, and then run the self-extracting, follow the instructions;

 You do not need administrative access, unzip wherever you want, but avoid a Path with long names, although there is a treatment for that purpose, you could find some incompatibility not yet mapped.

 e-mail: ivanil.marcelino@yahoo.com.br

 #
 ## Dicas e truques e muito mais;
 [![banner](https://github.com/ivanilmarcelino/designer/blob/master/Image/dicasetruques.jpg)](https://www.youtube.com/playlist?list=PLK0WK4h0-ohQAFMtcMgKgLI9ZFvLtzaJH)